 Ms is the measurement result of the serving cell, not taking into account any offsets.

-Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within reportConfigNR for this event, or hysteresis as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).
+Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within reportConfigNR for this event, or hysteresis as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration[RIL]: V101 AIML in csi-LoggedMeasurementConfigToAddModList for this event).

-Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event, or threshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).
+Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event, or threshold[RIL]: V102 AIML as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration[RIL]: V103 AIML in csi-LoggedMeasurementConfigToAddModList for this event).
+[RIL]: N032 AIML

 Ms is expressed in dBm in case of RSRP, or in dB in case of RSRQ and RS-SINR.